ryancushen/SubTracker/README.md

 ## Features

-- **Dual Interfaces**: Choose between a graphical user interface (GUI) built with PyQt6 or a text-based user interface (TUI) built with Textual
+- **Dual Interfaces**: Choose between a web-based graphical user interface (GUI) built with Streamlit or a text-based user interface (TUI) built with Textual
 - **Subscription Management**: Add, view, edit, and delete subscriptions with detailed information
 - **Financial Tracking**: Monitor monthly/yearly costs, view spending by category, and set budgets
 - **Renewal Notifications**: See upcoming renewals in a calendar view